-The Schedule of Submissions summarizes some of the required submissions and activities the permittee must complete or revise and submit to the Alaska Department of Environmental Conservation (Department or DEC) during this permit term.
-The permittee is responsible for all submissions and activities even if they are not summarized below.
+The Schedule of Submissions summarizes some of the required submissions and activities the Permittee must complete or revise and submit to the Alaska Department of Environmental Conservation (Department or DEC) during the term of this permit.
+The Permittee is responsible for all submissions and activities even if they are not summarized below.

+Table 1: Schedule of Submissions

-Permit Part Submittal or Completion Frequency Due Date Submit to 1.3.4.3 Written notification of exceeding the Whole Effluent Toxicity (WET) trigger As Necessary Within 2 weeks of receiving the test results Permitting ^a 1.5 Annual Water Quality Monitoring Summary Annually Submitted by March 1 st of each year for the previous year's data.
-Permitting ^a 2.1 Written notification that the Quality Assurance Project Plan (QAPP) has been developed and implemented 1/permit cycle Within 60 days after the effective date of the permit Permitting ^a 2.2.2 Written notification that the Best Management Practices (BMP) Plan has been developed and implemented 1/permit cycle Within 90 days after the effective date of the permit Permitting ^a 2.2.4.2 Written certified statement that BMP Plan has been reviewed Annually Submitted by January 31 st Permitting ^a Appendix A, 1.3 Application for Permit Reissuance 1/permit cycle 180 days before expiration of the permit Permitting ^a Appendix A, 3.2 Discharge Monitoring Report (DMR) Monthly Postmarked or submitted electronically by the 20 th day of the following month [Visit http://dec.alaska.gov/water/Comp liance/permittee.html for current compliance submittal information.]
-Compliance ^b Appendix A, 3.4 Oral notification of noncompliance As Necessary Within 24 hours from the time the permittee becomes aware of the noncompliant circumstances Compliance ^b Appendix A, 3.4 Written documentation of noncompliance As Necessary Within 5 days after the permittee becomes aware of the noncompliant circumstances Compliance ^b b.
-Compliance address - Department of Environmental Conservation, Division of Water, Compliance Enforcement Program, 555 Cordova St., Anchorage, Alaska 99501 c.
+Permit Part Submittal or Completion Frequency Due Date Submit to ^a 1.4.5.3 Exceedance of chronic toxicity limits As Necessary Within two weeks of receipt of test results Compliance 1.4.7.1 Whole Effluent Toxicity (WET) test results Annually Must be submitted with the first Discharge Monitoring Report (DMR) following receipt of the test results.
+Compliance 1.4.5.3 Accelerated testing results As Necessary Within two weeks of receipt of test results.
+Compliance 1.6 Annual Water Quality Monitoring Summary (including water column, sediment and aquatic resource monitoring results) Annually March 1 st of the next year Compliance 2.2.1 Written notification that the Quality Assurance Project Plan (QAPP) has been developed and implemented 1/permit cycle Within 60 days after the effective date of the permit Compliance 2.3.2 Written notification that the Best Management Practices (BMP) Plan has been developed and implemented 1/permit cycle Within 60 days after the effective date of the permit Compliance 2.3.5.2 BMP Plan Annual Review Certification Annually January 31st of the next year Compliance 2.4 Action items to be completed by completion dates outlined in Table 6.
+As Scheduled As scheduled in Table 6 beginning upon effective date of this permit Permitting and Compliance Appendix A, 1.3 Application for Permit Reissuance 1/permit cycle 180 days before expiration of the permit Permitting Appendix A, 2.4 Reports of compliance or noncompliance with a Compliance Schedule As Required No later than 14 days following each schedule date Compliance

+Permit Part Submittal or Completion Frequency Due Date Submit to ^a Appendix A, 3.2 DMR Monthly Postmarked or submitted electronically on or before the 20 th day of the next month Compliance Appendix A, 3.4 Oral notification of noncompliance As Necessary Within 24 hours of discovering noncompliance Compliance ^b Appendix A, 3.4 Written documentation of noncompliance As Necessary Within 5 days of discovering noncompliance Compliance a.
+See Appendix A.1.1 for addresses.

+b.
 Oral notifications must be reported to the Department's noncompliance reporting hotline: 1-907-269-4114 (from Alaska) or 1-877-569-4114 (nationwide).

-Table 1: Schedule of Submissions ---------- ---------- ----------------

-Authorization Program, 555 Cordova St., Anchorage, Alaska 99501 b.
-Compliance address - Department of Environmental Conservation, Division of Water, Compliance Enforcement